-- You cannot get a visit or have to wait too long for a visit. - You cannot see a specialist. - You are not happy with care for you or a family member. - Your health plan denied a service. - You need help filing a complaint, complaint, or appeal. - You are not sure whom to call.
+- You cannot get an appointment or have to wait too long for an appointment. - You cannot see a specialist. - You are not happy with care for you or a family member. - Your health plan denied a service. - You need help filing a complaint, complaint, or appeal. - You are not sure whom to call.